vjoshy/regMR/README.md

 ```

 3. Use `plot()`, `plot2()`, and `summary()` on the finite Gaussian
-    mixture regression model
+    mixture regression model from `FGMRM()`

 `plot()` is an S3 method for plotting results (class FGMRM) from the
 `FGMRM()` and `MM_Grid_FGMRM()` functions.
 The function outputs three
 plots:

-1. Lambdas vs. the BICs of models with the same alpha as the optimal
+1. Lambdas vs. the BICs of models for all alpha values
-    alpha.

 2. Regression parameters over lambdas for all models with the same
     alpha as the optimal alpha.